hesthub/iac/osx/blog-part2.md

   - lib
   - opt
   - sbin
-  - share
+  - Share
   - share/zsh
   - share/zsh/site-functions
   - var
 ```

-On the other hand, the "defaults" folder contains values that can be changed on a case-by-case basis.
-These values include the installation path, any prefixes we want to use, and a flag that determines whether the cache should be cleared after the installation or not.
+On the other hand, the `defaults` folder contains values we want to change on a case-by-case basis.
+These values include the installation path, any prefixes we wish to use, and a flag determining whether Homebrew should clear the cache after installation.

 > roles/homebrew/defaults/main.yml